Advanced History & Theory 2 PG (9781.3)

 2. UC graduates are global citizens - think globally about issues in their profession

-This unit provide a critical and comprehensive understanding of the contemporaneity of architecture.
+This unit provides a critical and comprehensive understanding of different housing themes considering the discourse of modern architecture.

 Assumed knowledgeArchitectural knowledge in accord with the learning outcomes of the Bachelor of Arts in Architecture or equivalent.